Laos · tool

 Electronics

-- Universal Travel AdapterEssentialLaos uses Type A, B, C, and E plugs.
-A universal adapter is most convenient.
+- Universal Travel AdapterEssentialLaos uses Type A, B, C, and F plugs.
+Voltage is 230V.

-- Portable Power BankUseful for keeping devices charged while out exploring, especially if away from power sources.
+- Portable Power BankUseful for keeping devices charged while out exploring.

 Health & Safety